 1. How are you getting to the airport?
 If driving, think about the usual travel and getaway holiday traffic.
-Also think about reserving parking in advance; many lots fill up early on weekends and holidays.
+Also, consider reserving parking in advance; many lots fill up early on weekends and holidays.
 (We learned this the hard way once and had to drive around for about 20 minutes to find another lot.)
 If using a shuttle or scheduled ride, book early.
-And if using a service like Uber or Lyft, prepare for surge pricing and perhaps longer waits than normal.
+And if using a service like Uber or Lyft, prepare for surge pricing and perhaps longer waits than usual.

 2. Are you checking a bag?
-If so, add at least a half hour to your estimate.
+If so, add at least a half-hour to your estimate.
 Airlines cut off baggage drop-off 45 minutes to an hour in advance.
 That means having the bag in an airline employee’s hands — not being in line.
-Many airlines now have self-tagging baggage machines, which in theory save time … unless you’re behind someone who doesn’t know how to use one.
+Many airlines now have self-tagging baggage machines, which save time unless you’re behind someone who doesn’t know how to use one.

 3. Do you have any security line status or perks?
 Whether it’s CLEAR, PreCheck, or premier status, any option that helps you get into lines that are either shorter or filled with more experienced travelers is a good thing.
 Any time you don’t have any status, allow a little extra time.

-Also, remember, if you’re used to getting privileges with one airline, and you’re on a different airline for your vacation travel, it could be a completely different experience.
-(Personally, as a regular United flier, I realize it’s not just being spoiled with elite status; it’s also just faster on an airline where you know the system.)
+Also, remember, if you’re used to getting privileges with one airline and you’re on a different airline for your vacation travel, it could be a completely different experience.
+(Personally, as a regular United flier, I realize it’s not just being spoiled with elite status; it’s also faster on an airline where you know the system.)

 4. Do you have a seat assignment?
 And if you do, absolutely get a boarding pass in advance.
-Even with a boarding pass, post pandemic travel may be more hectic than normal, but if you’re waiting on a seat assignment, or hoping to change it, then the earlier the better.
-On top of the usual list of travelers hoping for aisles or windows, you’ll have families wanting to be seated together, and they’ll have priority with many gate agents.
+Even with a boarding pass, post-pandemic travel may be more hectic than expected, but if you’re waiting on a seat assignment or hoping to change it, the earlier, the better.
+On top of the usual list of travelers wishing for aisles or windows, you’ll have families wanting to be seated together, and they’ll have priority with many gate agents.